Chia-Network/chia-network.github.io/collections/_posts/2022-01-18-learn-chialisp-with-clovyr.en.md

 Today we are announcing a partnership with [Clovyr](https://clovyr.app) as well as the first Developer Challenge.

-This first Developer Challenge’s registration will open on Thursday, January 20th along with further details and a breakdown of the prize structure.
-The specific objectives and judging criteria will be announced when the challenge kicks off during the first week of February 2022.
-We will update this post wtih registration information on Thursday, January 20th.

 ## About Clovyr

 Clovyr makes alternatives to data-hungry SaaS applications.
 Whether people choose to run a blog, a chat server for friends, or self-custody a node, Clovyr makes it easy for anyone to run apps and services on any host and access them privately from any web browser.
 The platform is privacy-preserving in novel and meaningful ways: once launched, no usage data from any apps in a user's library are passed through Clovyr's infrastructure.